Cyber-Duck/Front-end-build-system/README.md

 **Concatenate JS files:** concatenates the specified JavaScript files in the given order.
 The idea is to keep JS files small and simple, and let this task join them into one. remember to add all the files you want to concatenate to the task.

 	$ gulp js

+Babel is running on the concatenated file, to transpile ES6 into browser ready code.

 -